Accredited by the New England Association of Secondary Schools and Colleges and the Vermont Agency of Education

 Athletics and Co-Curricular Activities

-These activities enhance the academic environment and include music (band and chorus, plus regional, state, and New England festivals), sports (soccer, cross country, basketball, bowling, baseball, softball, track and field, and golf), National Honor Society, Drama Club, Yearbook, Governor’s Institute, Boy’s and Girl’s State, Student Council, S.A.D.D.
+These activities enhance the academic environment and include music (band and chorus, plus regional, state, and New England festivals), sports (soccer, cross country, basketball, bowling, baseball, softball, and track and field), National Honor Society, Drama Club, Yearbook, Governor’s Institute, Boy’s and Girl’s State, Student Council, S.A.D.D.
 (Students Against Destructive Decisions), school newspaper, Hugh O’Brien Youth Leadership Conference, A.L.A.R.M.
-(Active Leaders and Role Models), Restorative Justice, fencing, and Ambassadors.
+(Active Leaders and Role Models), Restorative Justice, fencing, robotics, and Ambassadors.

 Colleges Attended by Recent Graduates